stefanmaeder/NightlyVision/README.md

-# NightlyVision
+# Python Pipeline
-Template for Python Pipeline in GitHub-Workflow
+Template for Python Pipeline in GitHub Actions